gracco/sysadmin-interview-questions/README.md

   - SNMP stands for simple network monitoring protocol, it's a protocol to monitor devices, works in the application layer, has 3 versions now, they are not compatible between each other, and V3 introduced encryption.
 Messages are transported via UDP.

 * What is a runlevel and how to get the current runlevel?
-  - Runlevel it's a preset operational system state, so based in this level, the SO starts the corresponding services, or scripts.
+  - Runlevel it's a preset operational system state, so based in this level, the OS starts the corresponding services, or scripts.
 To get the current runlevel uses the command runlevel, or `who -r`

 * What is SSH port forwarding?
   - SSH Port forwarding it's a way to create a tunnel between your machine in a destination using ssh.